Personal information management: Overview

 The purview of PIM is broad.
 A person's perception of and ability to effect change in the world is determined, constrained, and sometimes greatly extended, by an ability to receive, send and otherwise manage information.

-The senses in which information is personal
+Senses in which information is personal

-Research in the field of personal information management has considered six senses in which information can be personal (to “me”) and so an object of person’s PIM activities:
+Research in the field of personal information management has considered six senses in which information can be personal (to "me") and so an object of that person's PIM activities: